-Future extensions to the Parramatta Light Rail are still underway and under discussions in TfNSW; however, due to the mixed use nature of the master plan, and in aiming to achieve the vision of the Precinct, Phase 2 of Parramatta Light Rail has been assumed to run through the Precinct along the Sandown line and crossing Parramatta River to intersect with South Street in Rydalmere.
+Future extensions to the Parramatta Light Rail are still underway and under discussions in TfNSW, with two route alignment options currently under consideration.
+Both routes run through the Precinct along the Sandown line and cross the Parramatta River to intersect with South Street in Rydalmere.